Donate

 --Click "Citations" to find more information about each state's ban, the places or spaces it covers, and more information.

---In August 2023, a federal judge temporarily blocked Idaho's ban from being enforced.
+temporarily blocked the state's ban from being enforced.
 The lawsuit against the ban is ongoing.

 Recommended citation: